Data Reduction for Maximum Matching on Real-World Graphs: Theory and Experiments

 While proving the correctness of this rule (see next lemma) is relatively straightforward, the naive algorithm to exhaustively apply \cref{rule:deg-one-weighted} is too slow for our purpose: If the edge weights are adjusted immediately after deleting~$v$, then exhaustively applying the rule to a star requires~$\Theta(n^2)$ time.
 However, as we subsequently show, \cref{rule:deg-one-weighted} can be exhaustively applied in linear time.

 \begin{lemma} \cref{rule:deg-one-weighted} is correct. \end{lemma} \begin{proof} Let $v$ be a vertex of degree one and let $u$ be its neighbor.
 Let $M$ be a matching of weight at least $s$ for~$G$.
-We assume without loss of generality that $M$ is inclusion-wise maximal and, hence, $u$ is matched.
+We assume without loss of generality that $M$ is of maximum weight and, hence, $u$ is matched.
 If $uv \in M$, then the deletion of $v$ decreases the weight of the matching by~$\omega(uv)$.
-Hence, the resulting graph $G'$ (with adjusted weights) has a matching of size at least $s-\omega(uv)$.
+Hence, the resulting graph $G'$ (with adjusted weights) has a matching of weight at least $s-\omega(uv)$.
 If~$uv \not\in M$, then $M$~is also contained in the resulting graph $G'$.
 As~$v$ is not matched, $M$~contains exactly one edge~$e$ with~$u \in e$.
-Furthermore, $w(e) \ge w(uv)$ as otherwise replacing~$e$ with~$uv$ in~$M$ yields a matching of larger weight.
-Thus, $e$ has in~$G'$ weight~$w(e)-w(uv)$ and~$M$ has in~$G'$ weight at least~$s-\omega(uv)$.
+Thus, $e$ has in~$G'$ weight~$\max \{ 0, w(e)-w(uv) \}$ and~$M$ has in~$G'$ weight at least~$s-\omega(uv)$.

 Conversely, let~$M'$ be a matching in the reduced graph~$G'$ with weight at least~$s-\omega(uv)$.
 We construct a matching~$M''$ for~$G$ as follows.
 First, consider the case that~$u$ is matched by an edge~$e$.
 If~$e$ has in~$G'$ weight more than zero, then set~$M'' := M'$.
 If~$e$ has in~$G'$ weight zero, then set~$M'':= (M' \setminus \{e\}) \cup \{uv\}$.
 Second, if~$u$ is free, then set~$M'':= M' \cup \{uv\}$.
 In all three cases~$M''$ is a matching in $G$ with weight at least~$s$. \end{proof}